 “We have made much progress in Long Beach, in California, and in the nation toward equality.
 Especially noteworthy is the monumental milestone of achieving our right to marry, which has recently been confirmed by the U.S. Supreme Court.”
 Mr. Castiglione added, “However, we do not have the luxury of resting on our successes, no matter how many or how monumental they are.
 It’s much like swimming upstream.
 There will always be a current against us.
 We have to thwart the persistent activities of those individuals, private organizations (especially conservative religious groups), and even many local and state governments, that seek to undermine, and reverse our accomplishments.
 We must even be concerned about our national government agencies that want to repeal every measure of equality thus far obtained.
 We must be vigilant.
 We must counter those anti-LGBTQ forces whenever and wherever they appear.”

-A Gay Author Who Stopped Gay-Bashings and Murders
+The Man Who Stopped Gay-Bashings and Murders in His City

-(A big thanks the FOJ (Friends of Jack) group for putting this site together, Jack)
+(A big thanks to FOJ (Friends of Jack) for putting this site together!)